kwameopareasiedu/react-simple-widgets/src/widgets/date-picker/date-picker-usage.md

 - `displayFormat?: string`

   The format to display the selected date.
-Defaults to `ddd, Do MMM YYYY` (E.g. Wed, 8th Sep 2021).
+Defaults to `ddd, Do MMM YYYY` (E.g. Fri, 15th Apr 2022).

 - `validator?: (date: string) => string`